mothur/mothur.github.io/_wiki/chimera.slayer.md

 ## Revisions

 -   1.22.0 - Added the group option for use with reference=self.
--   1.23.0 - Paralellized by group for all OS\'s.
+-   1.23.0 - Paralellized by group for all OS's.
 -   1.28.0 - added count parameter.
 -   1.29.0 - added the dereplicate parameter.
 -   1.30.0 - with count file and dereplicate=t will create a